Evaluating Language Models' Evaluations of Games: Analyzing reasoning token usage

 \subsection{Varying reasoning amount}

 Several reasoning models allow users to specify the ``amount'' of reasoning.
 In the main text, we reported results using the default (``medium'') reasoning threshold.
 We conducted a preliminary exploration into the impact of varying the reasoning amount specifically for two of the OpenAI family of reasoning models: o3 and GPT-5.
 There are three options: ``low'', ``medium'', and ``high''.
 In the main text, we report results using the default (``medium'') reasoning threshold.
 We run a series of exploratory analyses varying the reasoning amount across the ``low'' and ``high'' levels.
 Interestingly, varying the reasoning amount has minimal impact on aggregate fit to human data, but does impact how close to the game-theoretic optimal predictions are (Figure~\ref{fig:reasoning-amt-vary}).
-This may be due to differences in which games are better fit by each reasoning, which we are actively exploring in ongoing work.
+We report games with the highest differences in predicted payoff as a function of reasoning amount in Table~\ref{tab:game_rating_diffs_reasoning_amt}.
+The games that differ most across reasoning amounts generally follow monotonic changes in payoff (to be predicted more or less biased) as a function of the increased reasoning amount.
+Models are generally fairly consistent across reasoning amounts for some of the simpler games (e.g., where only two pieces in a row are needed to win.
+But even if all models agree, e.g., $3 \times 3, 3$ pieces in a row wins and the first player gets to go twice on their turn (i.e., ``$3 \times 3$ $3$ $\text{(P1 2p)}$'', the models may not align to peoples' judgements.